arturo-j-martinez-ii/tlens/README.md

 tk-dev libffi-dev wget libopenblas-dev libsndfile1 libportaudio2 ffmpeg git` into the terminal and press "Enter" to install libraries needed to run the transcription program

 67. Type `cd /usr/src` to go to system source directory where Python 3.12.7 will be downloaded and built

 68. Type `sudo wget https://www.python.org/ftp/python/3.12.7/Python-3.12.7.tgz` to download Python 3.12.7 source code from the offical Python website

 69. Type `sudo tar xzf Python-3.12.7.tgz` to extract the downloaded Python compressed folder

 70. Type `cd Python-3.12.7` to move into the extracted Python source folder

 71. Type `sudo ./configure --enable-optimizations --with-ensurepip=install` to configure Python 3.12.7 build for better performance and include pip

 72. Type `sudo make -j$(nproc)` to compile Python 3.12.7 using all CPU cores for faster building

 73. Type `sudo make altinstall` to install Python 3.12.7 without replacing our system's default Python verison

 74. Type `sudo update-alternatives --install /usr/bin/python3 python3 /usr/local/bin/python3.12 1` to add Python 3.12.7 as an alternative Python verion on our system

-75. Type `sudo update-alternatives --config python3` to choose Python 3.12.7 as our default Python verion
+75. Type `sudo update-alternatives --config python3` to choose Python 3.12.7 as our default Python version

 76. Type `python3 --version` to check if Python 3.12.7 was installed correctly [terminal should output "Python 3.12.7"]

 77. Type `python3 -m ensurepip --upgrade` to ensure pip (Python's package manager) is installed and updated

 78. Type `python3 -m pip install --upgrade pip` to upgrade pip to the latest verion

 79. Type `cd` to return to our home directory

 80. Type in `sudo python3 -m pip install --upgrade faster-whisper sounddevice numpy pydub` and press "Enter" to install Python libraries needed for the transcription program

 81. Type in `git clone https://github.com/arturo-j-martinez-ii/tlens.git` and press "Enter" to install the transcription program from this GitHub!

 82. Find the "Files" application on the left hand side of the desktop ![image alt](https://github.com/arturo-j-martinez-ii/tlens/blob/main/images%20for%20README/19%20-%20File%20Application.jpeg?raw=true)

 83. Go to "Home" and open the new "tlens" folder ![image alt](https://github.com/arturo-j-martinez-ii/tlens/blob/main/images%20for%20README/20%20-%20Home%20Folder.jpeg?raw=true)

 84. Right click within "tlens" folder and select "Open in Terminal" ![image alt](https://github.com/arturo-j-martinez-ii/tlens/blob/main/images%20for%20README/21%20-%20tlens%20Folder.jpeg?raw=true)

 85. Type in `python3 tlenscode` and press "Enter" to run the transcription program!

 A black screen showing "Starting Transcription..." should appear.